Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 The views to exclude for the small dataset are the ones at -60.0º, -57.0º, -54.0º and 60.0º.
 In this tutorial we will use the re-stacked tilt series.

+> **Tip**: We remove the dark images but also those views that present a significant displacement.

 ![excludeTsViewer](HIVTutorial/exclViews_TS_03.png)

 # X-ray eraser